geoblacklight/geoblacklight/schema/schema-commentary.md

 metadata sharing across projects, such as the repositories in [OpenGeoMetadata](https://github.com/OpenGeoMetadata).
 Some institutions choose to create custom keyword fields to hold local, unnormalized values.
+It is recommended not to use Library of Congress Subject Headings to indicate the geography or spatial coverage of a dataset; instead, use the `dct_spatial_sm` field for this.

 ### Type

-The `dc_type_s` field is optional, but can be useful for categorizing between datasets, scanned maps, and collections.
+The `dc_type_s` field is optional, but it can be useful for categorizing between datasets, scanned maps, and collections.
 The GeoBlacklight schema observes the Dublin Core controlled vocabulary for [Type](/schema/type-values.md).